Last updated on September 16th, 2019.

 The one downside compared to competing devices from Wilson (below) is an LCD screen.
 While it’s not a huge loss, you may want to consider the similarly-spec’d Wilson Pro 1000.

-The base model in the lineup is the Wilson Pro 1000, which has very similar specifications to the SureCall Force5 2.0.
-With 15 dBm of downlink output power, it can amplify Verizon signal to cover up to 35,000 sq ft.
-The rack-mountable version of the Wilson Pro 1000 is the Wilson Pro 1000R.
+The base model in the lineup is the Wilson Pro 1300, which can amplify signal from multiple carriers (including Verizon) to cover up to 40,000 sq ft.
+The rack-mountable version of the Wilson Pro 1300 is the Wilson Pro 1300R.

-The Wilson Pro 4000 also has a rack-mountable sibling, the Wilson Pro 4000R.
+The Wilson Pro 4300 also has a rack-mountable sibling, the Wilson Pro 4300R.

 If you’re looking to cover an office space of up to 50,000 square feet, but don’t have strong, good quality signal outside your building, a signal booster won’t work.
 The Verizon Enterprise LTE Network Extender, also known as “Verizon eFemto,” is a great choice instead.
 The network extender is built by Samsung, and our installation team strongly recommends it for situations where there’s no outdoor signal.